Scoring Your Opportunities

 The question: How often does this decision or task occur?

 Why it matters: Frequency determines ROI.
 A workflow you use daily generates 250 times more value annually than one you use annually.
 But frequency delivers a second, subtler benefit: more learning cycles.
 When you use a workflow daily, you iterate daily.
 You discover what works, refine your prompts, catch failure modes—all faster than if you’re only touching the workflow quarterly.
+My first workflow touched messages that arrived every hour of every day; I got more learning cycles in its first week than a quarterly task would have given me in a year.

 How to score it: